Cambodian PM To Attend ASEAN Summit In Laos Next Week

 Date

-PHNOM PENH, Oct 5 (NNN-AKP) – Cambodian Prime Minister, Hun Manet, will take part in the 44th and 45th ASEAN Summit and Related Summits in Vientiane, Laos from Oct 8 to 11, the Ministry of Foreign Affairs said in a news release, today.
+(MENAFN- IANS) Phnom Penh, Oct 5 (IANS) Cambodian Prime Minister Hun Manet will take part in the 44th and 45th ASEAN Summit and Related Summits in Vientiane, Laos from October 8 to 11, the Ministry of Foreign Affairs said in a news release on Saturday.

-The summits“will focus on further advancing ASEAN Community-building, towards the realisation of the ASEAN Community Vision 2025, and enhancing relations with ASEAN's external partners through ASEAN-led mechanisms, with an aim to strengthen connectivity and resilience in the region and beyond, as well as, to address present and emerging challenges effectively”, the news release said.
+The summits "will focus on further advancing ASEAN Community building towards the realisation of the ASEAN Community Vision 2025 and enhancing relations with ASEAN's external partners through ASEAN-led mechanisms with an aim to strengthen connectivity and resilience in the region and beyond as well as to address present and emerging challenges effectively", the news release further read.

-On the sidelines of the summits, Hun Manet will attend the ASEAN Leaders' Interface with Representatives of ASEAN Inter-Parliamentary Assembly (AIPA), ASEAN Leaders' Interface with Representatives of ASEAN Business Advisory Council (ASEAN-BAC), ASEAN Leaders Interface with Representatives of ASEAN Youth; and the second Asia Zero Emission Community (AZEC) Leaders' Meeting.
+On the sidelines of the summits, Hun Manet will attend the ASEAN Leaders' Interface with Representatives of the ASEAN Inter-Parliamentary Assembly (AIPA), ASEAN Leaders' Interface with Representatives of ASEAN Business Advisory Council (ASEAN-BAC), ASEAN Leaders Interface with Representatives of ASEAN Youth; and the second Asia Zero Emission Community (AZEC) Leaders' Meeting, as reported by Xinhua news agency.

-The Cambodian prime minister is also expected to hold bilateral talks with some ASEAN and world leaders, to enhance bilateral relations, according to the news release.– NNN-AKP
+The Cambodian Prime Minister is also expected to hold bilateral talks with some ASEAN and world leaders to enhance bilateral relations, according to the news release.

+ASEAN (the Association of Southeast Asian Nations) groups Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 Legal Disclaimer: